svgeesus/ondesModulaire/Patch.md

 ## Dixie 2

-Ondes oscillator needs accurate tracking over 9 octaves, a pure sine, and a good triangle.
-Commercial sine-core oscillator by Intellijel.
+An Ondes oscillator needs accurate tracking over 9 octaves, a pure sine, and a good triangle.
+I'm using a commercial sine-core oscillator by Intellijel.

 - pitch CV in
 - sine out -> mult 3